Instructions For Authors

 3. Gallery Proof

 The author(s) will receive the final version of the manuscript as a PDF file.
-Upon receipt, within 2 days, the editorial office (or printing office) must be notified of any errors found in the file.
+Upon receipt, within 2 days, the editorial office (or printing office) must be notified of any errors found in the file within 2 days.
 Any errors found after this time are the responsibility of the author(s) and will have to be corrected as an erratum.

 4. Errata, Corrigenda